Marketing your gym (or personal trainer business) can be easy —

 - Category of your business.

-You’ll also manage and respond to any Google reviews from your Google My Business account — more on why that’s important in #11.
+You’ll also manage and respond to any Google reviews from your Google Business Profile account — more on why that’s important in #11.

-Make sure you keep ALL your contact information updated in your Google My Business account since inaccurate information about you will actually prevent Google from bringing up your business in searches.
+Make sure you keep ALL your contact information updated in your Google Business Profile account since inaccurate information about you will actually prevent Google from bringing up your business in searches.

 Meaning, your business may end up showing up LESS in Google searches —